MariusDL/Job-finder/README.md

 Job-finder

 # Project Description
 Android app where users can post or find jobs in their area.
-It is a personal project so I can learn using the google maps API.
+It does not have a nice UI beacuse it is just a personal project so I can learn using the Google Maps API.

 # Project Features
 - Two types of users: normal users and workers